 TO ENGAGE

 Be a Facilitator.
 Take on this character to attract new followers and interact with your community to keep them coming back.
-Keep the conversation going beyond your own posts by interacting with comments, replies and other organization's posts.
+Keep the conversation going beyond your own posts by interacting with comments, replies and other organizations' posts.

 TONE